Kilian/gedit-jshint/README.md

 ## DEPENDENCIES:

 It requires rhino and simplejson.
-On ubuntu you can get the packages by:
+On Ubuntu 10.04 and later you can get the packages with the following command:

-Ubuntu 10.04 and later:
     sudo apt-get install rhino python-simplejson

+On earlier versions of Ubuntu, and on certain other Linux systems, you might need "spidermonkey" instead of "rhino".

 ## USAGE: